Azure-Samples/ms-identity-netcore-winui/README.md

  <summary>Expand the section</summary>
 For general information about how the project is organized, refer to the [tutorial](https://learn.microsoft.com/windows/apps/winui/winui3/create-your-first-winui3-app)

-The constuctor of `MainWindow` class was modified by adding a configuration, MSAL Authentication and token caching capability:
+The constructor of `MainWindow` class was modified by adding a configuration, MSAL Authentication and token caching capability:

 ```csharp